M. Bison: Live action

+David Dastmalchian will be portraying M. Bison in the upcoming reboot.

+In animation

-Bison is the main antagonist of the anime film Street Fighter II: The Animated Movie, voiced by Takeshi Kusaka in the Japanese version and Tom Wyner in the English dub with a Trans-Atlantic accent.
+Bison is the main antagonist of the anime film Street Fighter II: The Animated Movie, voiced by Takeshi Kusaka in the Japanese version and the late Tom Wyner in the English dub.
 Bison's organization, Shadaloo (here named "Shadowlaw"), is stated as being an international terrorist organization, employing a great deal of scientific technology, including cyborgs (known as "Monitor Cyborgs") which pose as humans while broadcasting live images to Bison.
-As in the games, the "M" in his name is not revealed, although his scientist, Senoh, refers to him as "Master Bison".
-Intrigued by Ryu's fighting skills after seeing him defeat Sagat, Bison orders a nationwide manhunt to capture and brainwash him to work for Shadowlaw, but after failing to locate him, he abducts and brainwashes Ken in his stead, while instructing Vega to assassinate Chun-Li.
+He abducts and brainwashes Ken in Ryu's stead, while instructing Vega to assassinate Chun-Li.
 In the film's climax, Bison enters the battlefield by setting Ken on Ryu and fighting Guile.
 He defeats but spares Guile as an insult, just as Ken manages to overcome Bison's brainwashing.
-Bison disposes of Ken and faces Ryu, toying with the warrior when he refuses Bison's offer to work under him for Shadaloo.
-Ken recovers and Bison fights both Ryu and Ken hand-to-hand, and is defeated when he is struck with a combined Hadoken.
-Bison survives the attack, however, and reappears in the film's final scene, driving a truck towards Ryu, who prepares to fight Bison again as the film ends.
+Bison fights both Ryu and Ken and is defeated when he is struck with a combined Hadoken.
+Bison survives the attack, however, and reappears driving a truck towards Ryu.